Pemberton

 Pemberton features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 67.7% of all households, including 21.6% couples with children, 38.7% couples without children, and 6.7% single parent families.
-Non-family households make up the remaining 32.3%, with lone person households at 29.9% and group households comprising 2.4%.
-The median household size is 2.2 people, smaller than the Rest of WA average of 2.3.
+Family households constitute 67.7% of all households, including 21.6% couples with children, 38.7% couples without children, and 6.7% single parent families.
+Non-family households account for the remaining 32.3%, with lone person households at 29.9% and group households comprising 2.4%.
+The median household size is 2.2 people, which is smaller than the Rest of WA average of 2.3.

 Frequently Asked Questions - Households